The South African dealer register

 Cut is the most important of the four because it determines how much light the stone returns to the eye.
 A poorly cut stone with high colour and clarity grades looks dull.
 A well cut stone with average colour and clarity sparkles.
 GIA awards an overall Cut grade only on round brilliants (Excellent, Very Good, Good, Fair, Poor); on fancy shapes (oval, princess, emerald) GIA grades polish and symmetry separately and the buyer infers cut quality from proportion measurements.
 The 2026 SA wholesale standard is GIA 3EX (Excellent on cut, polish, and symmetry) for any round brilliant centre stone above 0.30 carat.

 Colour grades range from D (colourless) to Z (light yellow).
 D, E, F are colourless; G, H, I, J are near-colourless and visually indistinguishable from colourless to the naked eye in most lighting.
 K and below have visible warmth.
-The practical SA wholesale comfort zone is G to H: virtually identical to colourless against a white gold or platinum setting, materially cheaper than D to F. Premium grades (D to F) are appropriate on milestone stones above 1.5 carat where the price differential becomes a smaller share of the total.
+The practical SA comfort zone is G to H: virtually identical to colourless against a white gold or platinum setting, materially cheaper than D to F. Premium grades (D to F) are appropriate on milestone stones above 1.5 carat where the price differential becomes a smaller share of the total.

 Clarity grades range from FL (flawless, no inclusions visible at 10x) through IF, VVS1, VVS2, VS1, VS2, SI1, SI2, I1, I2, I3.
-The 2026 SA wholesale value zone is VS1 to VS2: inclusions exist but require 10x magnification to see, virtually never visible to the naked eye, and price meaningfully below VVS or IF.
+The 2026 SA value zone is VS1 to VS2: inclusions exist but require 10x magnification to see, virtually never visible to the naked eye, and price meaningfully below VVS or IF.
 SI1 stones are often face-up clean (inclusion not visible without magnification from the table view) and represent further savings; SI2 stones may have visible inclusions and require stone-by-stone inspection.

 Carat is the weight of the stone (1 carat = 0.20 grams = 200 milligrams).
 Diameter scales as the cube root of weight: a 1.00 carat round brilliant is 6.5mm; a 2.00 carat is 8.2mm (not 13mm); a 0.50 carat is 5.0mm.
 Visual size on the finger does not double when carat doubles.
 Carat boundaries (0.5, 0.75, 1.0, 1.5, 2.0) carry pricing premiums of 8 to 15 per cent because of demand effects; a 0.99 carat stone is meaningfully cheaper than a 1.00 carat stone of identical grades.
 Buyers willing to accept "just under" weights save real Rand without visual compromise.